inferno986return/halloween-5-novelisation/README.md

 The novelisation is generated with the free ChatGPT 3.5 over at https://chat.openai.com/.
 It takes a few prompts to get the dialogue to be novelised along with the descriptions.

+## Credits
+The original screenplays for *Halloween V: Revenge of Michael Myers* were written by:

+* Michael Jacobs
+* Dominique Othenin-Girard
+* Shem Bitterman

 ## Sources
 I have archived these on Wayback Machine and Archive.is.
 Sadly, the script at 45LampkinLane.com looks to have been removed 😞: